MightyFinger77/ConradsChallenges/README.md

 ### Completing the Challenge

 #### For BOSS, TIMER, or SPEED Challenges:
-1. Complete the challenge requirements (kill boss, survive timer, etc.)
+1. Complete the challenge requirements (kill boss, survive timer, complete speed challenge, etc.)
 2. Return to the GateKeeper NPC
 3. Right-click the GateKeeper to receive rewards
+   - Rewards are based on your selected difficulty tier (easy/medium/hard/extreme)
+   - For SPEED challenges, your completion time affects multipliers (Gold=1.5x, Silver=1.0x, Bronze=0.5x)
+   - If you set a new record, you get 3x multiplier and top time rewards

 #### For ITEM Challenges:
 1. Collect the required item(s)